bastinjob/Live-Video-Stream-Object-Detection-using-OpenCV/README.md

-# Real-Time Face Detection with Confidence Using PyTorch
+# Live Video Stream Object Detection Using OpenCV and PyTorch

 This project demonstrates real-time face detection using a deep learning-based approach with **PyTorch** and the **Faster R-CNN** model.
 The application leverages a pre-trained model for accurate face detection, including bounding boxes and prediction confidence scores.
 The face detection is performed using a webcam feed, and the confidence score is displayed on the detected faces.